Gene-Mating Dynamic Evolution Theory II: Global stability of N-gender-mating polyploid systems: Introduction

+So far we only define our notations, later in main sections, we will write down the governing dynamical equations for the population evolution as in \cite{1410.3456}.
+We will also renormalize the ${ G}_{\dots }$ via dividing it by the total population ${P}$,

-Therefore, in the discussion below we will not explicitly write down the coefficients, except for the simple case of $\N=1,2$.
-Another remark is that our governing equation shall also be viewed as generalizing the biploid system to the N-polypoid system.
-For the N-gender-mating N-polypoid system, we believe that if the previous four assumptions are obeyed, the global stability of genotype frequencies is robust.
+and redefine the ${ G'_{\dots }} \equiv \frac{{ G}_{\dots }}{P}$ as the new ${ G}_{\dots }$.\footnote{For the sake of keeping the minimal amount of notations, later in all sections, we will map the genotype population ${ G}_{\dots }$ to genotype frequency ${ G'_{\dots }}$, ${ G'_{\dots }} \equiv \frac{{ G}_{\dots }}{P}$, then rename the genotype frequency as ${ G_{\dots }}$.} In the discussion below, we will explicitly write down the coefficients for the simple case of $\N=1,2$, as in \Sec{sec:level2}, \Sec{sec:level3} and in \cite{1410.3456}.
+We can also explicitly write down the coefficients of the governing equations for N-gender mating (for $\N=3$ in \Sec{sec:level4} and for a general N in \Sec{sec:level6}) from the coefficient of ${\N \choose k_0, k_1, \ldots, k_n}$ of multinomial theorem, but we leave this coefficient implicit to simplify the notations.
+Another remark is that our governing equation shall also be viewed as generalizing the diploid system to the N-polypoid system.
+For the N-gender-mating N-polypoid system, if the previous four assumptions are obeyed, we prove that the global stability of genotype frequencies can be shown to be robust even for N-gender-mating.